bimberman/portfolio/README.md

 # Portfolio

-A front-end web application to showcase my work
+A web page to showcase my work

 ## Technologies used